Cultural Precarities: Reading Independent Art Collectives and Cultural Networks in Asia

 Before submitting the scholarship application, please complete the online application form.
 Without a completed application form on file, we cannot process your scholarship application.

-Prospective candidates for a scholarship are required to submit the online Grant Application form by 1 July 2020.
+Prospective candidates for a scholarship are required to submit the online Grant Application form by 10 August 2020 (extended deadline).
 The scholarship application should include a Statement of Purpose (max.
 500 words), in which you should explain why the ISGS 2021 will be important to your academic studies or career and why you feel you deserve a scholarship.
 Please also outline the reasons for the need of the scholarship to cover travel expenses.

 If you are accepted for the ISGS, you are requested to complete your scholarship application by submitting a recommendation letter before 10 September 2020.